Coronavirus FAQs: Is It Safe To Dine Indoors — Or Outdoors?

 - Good ventilation.
 Avoid small indoor spaces that feel cramped.
 The bigger the space, the better, usually — more airspace for viral particles to dissipate.

 - Space between tables.
-Guests should be seated as far as possible in the dining room — at least 6 feet apart, though more is better, per the Centers for Disease Control and Prevention.
+Guests should be seated as far apart as possible in the dining room — at least 6 feet apart, though more is better, per the Centers for Disease Control and Prevention.

-Whether you're dining inside or outside, when you arrive at the restaurant, bring hand sanitizer and use it if you happen to come into contact with any frequently touched objects, such as door handles.
+Whether you're dining inside or outside, bring hand sanitizer and use it if you happen to come into contact with any frequently touched objects, such as door handles.

 When ordering, Kortepeter invokes the old public health adage: "Boil it, peel it, cook it or forget it!"
 In other words, it's best to order hot, fully cooked foods instead of raw fruits or vegetables.
-Although scientists still aren't totally sure whether the coronavirus can be spread by ingestion, pathogens in general tend to thrive on moist, raw foods, say the researchers.
+Although scientists still aren't totally sure whether the coronavirus can be spread through ingestion, pathogens in general tend to thrive on moist, raw foods, say the researchers.

-When we asked our sources if they planed to dine inside a restaurant at any time, both answered: not in the near future.
+When we asked our sources if they planned to dine inside a restaurant at any time, both answered: not in the near future.
 They do feel more comfortable with outdoor dining — although they both said they're putting it off for now because of fears of transmission.

 Some airlines like American are now fully booking their flights instead of keeping middle rows vacant.
 In that situation, how much riskier is flying?
 And are there any precautions you can take if you need to fly and cannot find an airline that's underbooking to help prevent disease transmission?